aces/Loris-MRI/docs/scripts_md/DTI.md

 ### insertAcqInfo($raw\_dti, $processed\_minc)

-Insert acquisition information extracted from raw DTI dataset and insert it in the processed file.
+Inserts acquisition information extracted from raw DTI dataset and insert it in the processed file.
 If one of the value to insert is not defined, return undef, otherwise return 1.

-INPUT:
+INPUTS:
   - $raw\_dti       : raw DTI MINC file to grep header information
   - $processed\_minc: processed MINC file in which to insert header info